Roundabout Accidents in Oregon: Right-of-Way Rules, Common Mistakes, and How to Prove Fault

 Quick Summary (If You Only Have Two Minutes)

-• Outer‑lane drivers often cause sideswipes by continuing past an exit that their lane is supposed to take.
+- Outer‑lane drivers can cause sideswipes by continuing past an exit when signs or pavement arrows direct that lane to exit.

-• Evidence wins disputes.
+- Evidence can decide disputes.
 Photos of signs, pavement arrows, lane markings, vehicle positions, and video footage can correct insurer mistakes.

-• You can appeal an insurer’s decision and file a consumer complaint with the Oregon Division of Financial Regulation if needed: https://dfr.oregon.gov/insure/complaints/Pages/default.aspx
+- You can challenge an insurer’s decision and, when appropriate, file a consumer complaint with the Oregon Division of Financial Regulation.

-1. Oregon’s Core Roundabout Rule: Yield to Circulating Traffic
+1. Oregon’s Core Roundabout Rule: Yield and Follow the Roundabout Layout

 What that means in practice: